Get Rates Near You!

 Discover is another popular online bank that offers checking and savings accounts, retirement accounts, credit cards, loans, and more.
 Its mobile banking app offers on-the-go transactions, including check deposits, online bill pay, and access to Zelle.
 You can analyze your spending and monitor your credit report and score.

-SoFi is a popular online bank that offers loans and credit cards as well as bank and investment accounts.
+SoFi is a popular online financial company that offers loans and credit cards as well as bank and investment accounts.
 Its robust mobile app allows users to make transactions at any time, including sending, receiving, or depositing funds.

 The app also has a feature called SoFi Relay, which offers budgeting tools, credit monitoring, financial insights, and more.
 Finally, you’ll have access to strong security features, including two-factor authentication, 24/7 account monitoring, and the ability to lock debit or credit cards anytime.